Estel-Corp-Pvt-Ltd/Red-Panda-Learns-LMS/docs/workflow.md

-This document outlines the workflows, project management, GitHub setup, and documentation standards for the new website.
-It is designed to ensure consistency, maintainability, and smooth onboarding of furture team members.
+This document outlines the workflows, project management, GitHub setup, and documentation standards for the website.
+It is designed to ensure consistency, maintainability, and smooth onboarding of future team members.

 ---